The Sentinel (TV series): Season 4

 At the end of season three, Blair meets a new sentinel, Ms Alex Barnes (Jeri Ryan), and agrees to help her with her senses.
 Jim has a "nightmare" (actually a vision) about killing Blair, and is haunted by apparent hallucinations (actually more visions) of Barnes' spirit animal, a spotted panther.
-However, at this point Blair has not told Jim there's a new Sentinel in town, and Jim is confused over the Sentinel instincts he's experiencing.
-Unsure of what is going on, Jim throws Blair out of the loft.
-Alex attacks Blair and kills him.
-After Blair has been pronounced dead, Jim uses the power of his animal spirit to bring Blair back from the dead.
-However, he's still haunted by spirit visions of Alex and is unable to control a strange attraction to her, leading to a kiss between them in front of Blair.
-Jim manages to regain control over his Sentinel urges.
-Alex, now rendered catatonic after experimenting with a drug meant to increase her sentinel abilities, is confined to a mental institution, and Blair returns to the loft.
+At this point, Blair has not informed Jim about the new Sentinel in town, leaving Jim confused about the Sentinel instincts he's experiencing.
+Uncertain about the situation, Jim throws Blair out of the loft.
+Subsequently, Alex attacks Blair and kills him.
+Following Blair's pronouncement of death, Jim employs the power of his animal spirit to bring Blair back to life.
+Despite this, Jim is haunted by spirit visions of Alex and struggles with a strange attraction to her, leading to a kiss between them in front of Blair.
+Eventually, Jim regains control over his Sentinel urges.
+Alex, now left catatonic due to experimenting with a drug meant to enhance her Sentinel abilities, is confined to a mental institution, and Blair returns to the loft.

-The last episode of the series, "'The Sentinel' by Blair Sandburg", shows Blair finally finishing his dissertation.
-He's promised to allow Jim to read the paper before he turns it in but unfortunately, his mother shows up at the loft, snoops on his computer, and e-mails the document to Sid Graham, a big-shot publisher in New York.
+The last episode of the series, "The Sentinel by Blair Sandburg", shows Blair finally finishing his dissertation.
+He is promised to allow Jim to read the paper before he turns it in, but his mother shows up at the loft, snoops on his computer, and emails the document to Sid Graham, a big-shot publisher in New York.
 Sid releases snippets of Blair's Sentinel paper to the press and the general public, who then hound Jim and Blair.
 To repair his relationship with his friend and fix his wrongdoing, Blair rejects a three-million-dollar publishing contract at a press conference where he declares his dissertation fraudulent, thus destroying his academic career.
 At the end of this last episode, Jim and Simon offer Blair a place in Major Crimes as a police officer should he choose to accept it.